 - Machine tools

 It is important to note that while ABEC ratings can help determine bearing performance to a degree, several other factors need to be assessed when selecting a suitable bearing.
 The ABEC rating, for instance, does not consider material properties, impact resistance, side loading, lubrication, clearance, noise, and installation requirements.

 As such, it is possible to observe a significant difference in performance between two similarly rated bearings in different environments.
 For similar reasons, there may also be situations where bearings with lower ABEC ratings may outperform higher rated ABEC bearings in specific applications.

-Emerson Bearing has been distributing ball and roller bearings for more than half a century for both U.S. and international buyers.
-We specialize in crafting application-specific bearings to ensure our products perform as required for customers in any industry.
+Emerson Bearing has been distributing ball bearings, roller bearings, and more for more than half a century for both U.S. and international buyers, and we have the largest inventory on the East Coast.
+We specialize in application-specific bearings to ensure our products perform as required for customers in any industry.